irina-lebedeva/ME-beautydatabase/README.md

 ### Facenet features

-Generation of facenet 512 features, face comparison based in these features are located in `run crop, facenet 512 embedding extractors, facenet comparison.ipynb` and can be used to train shallow and deep predictors.
+Generation of facenet 512 features, face comparison based in these features are located in `facenet 512 embedding extractors, facenet comparison.ipynb` and can be used to train shallow and deep predictors.
 The generated features are in the folder `FaceNet_512_features`

 ### Keras models and other